 The market remains fiercely competitive as a result of regulatory measures to provide competitor access to BT's exchanges, while similar measures have been undertaken to ensure equal access on fibre networks.
 Broadband has also been characterised by falling prices and by a gradual increase in average data speeds.
 This report profiles the overall UK broadband market, covering broadband technologies and including the latest statistics, an update on recent commercial initiatives, an assessment of Next Generation Access, and forecasts to 2020.

-Virgin Media acquired by Liberty Global; government allocates £363 million for regional broadband schemes; Fujitsu, Virgin Media, TalkTalk and Cisco plan open-access FttH platform to five million homes; superfast broadband accounting for almost 18% of all broadband lines; updates on eHealth initiatives; broadband availability influencing home buying habits; BT launched Fibre-on-Demand product, reduces wholesale FttC pricing; average download speed reaches 14.7Mb/s; O2 sells broadband and fixed-line business to BSkyB; community fibre deployment gaining traction; Rutland Telecom plans for county-wide FttH platform; BT trials 10Gb/s service using XGPON technology; Fujitsu connects first customers to its FttH network; regulator's 2012 market data; telcos' operating and financial data to Q2 2013; market developments to September 2013.
+BT providing 9.2 million broadband lines to rival operators; Virgin Media acquired by Liberty Global; government allocates £363 million for regional broadband schemes; Fujitsu, Virgin Media, TalkTalk and Cisco plan open-access FttP platform to five million homes; superfast broadband accounting for almost 18% of all broadband lines; updates on eHealth initiatives; broadband availability influencing home buying habits; BT launches Fibre-on-Demand product, reduces wholesale FttC pricing; average download speed reaches 14.7Mb/s; O2 sells broadband and fixed-line business to BSkyB; community fibre deployment gaining traction; Rutland Telecom plans for county-wide FttP platform; BT trials 10Gb/s service using XGPON technology; Fujitsu connects first customers to its FttP network; regulator's market data updates; telcos' operating and financial data to Q4 2013; market developments to early 2014.

 Companies covered in this report include:

 Virgin Media, BT, Kcom, Orange, Carphone Warehouse, BSkyB, O2.